PrincetonUniversity/HPC_R_Workshop/03_arrays_easy_parallelization/README.md

 to exploit.

 These are called array jobs, and that is the example that you see in `03_array.cmd`.
-Go ahead and look at it and the `array.R` sample
+Go ahead and look at it and the `array.R` sample.

 ## How to actually use these